25-prerak/Music-Recommendation-Using-Deep-Learning/README.md

 Based on the work already done by the author for recommending similar music, I tried to optimize the hyperparameters like changing the kernel sizes, using padding in different layers etc.

-The results of the same are shown in the follwing images.
+The results of the same are shown in the following images.

 ![Output_1](https://github.com/25-prerak/Music-Recommendation-Using-Deep-Learning/blob/master/Images/o1.JPG)
 ![Output_1](https://github.com/25-prerak/Music-Recommendation-Using-Deep-Learning/blob/master/Images/o2.JPG)